AB 98: Truck Routes in Unincorporated San Bernardino County

 Public Outreach

-Please see public outreach events and staff contact information below.
-Note that meetings are subject to change.
+Upcoming public meetings are planned as part of Phase 2 of the AB 98 Truck Route project.
+Public outreach events and staff contact information are available below.
+Please note that meetings are subject to change.

 Send Discussion Items/ Comments to: